simaosanguinho/SIRS-Project/README.md

 ./cryptolib_test.sh  <COMMAND>
 ```

-Available Commads are:
+The available commads are:
-- ```run_protect``` - to run the protect functionality of crytpolab, that takes a json file and ecrypts a set of given fields
+- ```run_protect``` - to run the protect functionality of cryptolab, that takes a json file and ecrypts a set of given fields;